 In the Walloon region, the Government introduced two schemes which are, in each case, designed to alleviate the likelihood of ETB increasing the surcharge to be paid by customers in the Walloon region (as a result of the TSO passing on the costs of its obligation to purchase "green certificates").
 The schemes introduced by the Walloon Government are: (i) using a special purchase vehicle (Solar Chest) to purchase "green certificates"; and (ii) a phased purchase of "green certificates" by the Walloon Governmental Agency for Climate and Air (AWAC).
 Each scheme is intended to delay the TSO's obligation to purchase "green certificates" by several years.
-Both schemes require administrative support of ETB and, ultimately, ETB may be required to purchase a large amount of "green certificates" from the Walloon region.
-To the extent that: (i) the TSO is required to purchase a large amount of "green certificates"; and (ii) there is a delay in recovering the costs incurred in purchasing such "green certificates", the costs would have to be pre-financed by ETB and, consequently, there may be a negative impact on ETB's cash flow.
+Both schemes require administrative support of ETB and, ultimately, ETB may be required to purchase a large amount of "green certificates"; and (ii) there is a delay in recovering the costs incurred in purchasing such "green certificates", the costs would have to be pre-financed by ETB and, consequently, there may be a negative impact on ETB's cash flow.